knkarthik/billboard_scraper/README.md

 3. From the root of the repo run:

     `scrapy crawl -a date=2019-01-01 billboard_scraper -o result.csv`

+if date is not specified it will take the current week.

 #### csv Headers:
 * Song name